cycjimmy/semantic-release-action/README.md

       NPM_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```

-**It is recommended to manually specify a version of semantic-release and its plugins to prevent errors caused during the official semantic-release upgrade.**
+Similar to parameter `semantic_version`. *It is recommended to manually specify a version of semantic-release plugins to prevent errors caused.*

 ##### Release Config:
 ```diff